-A. The Division of Adult Services and Aging provides in-home and community-based services to individuals 60 years of age and older.
-Contact an ADRC Call Center near you to learn more about available long-term services and supports.
+A. The Division of Long-Term Services and Supports provides in-home and community-based services to individuals 60 years of age and older.
+Contact Dakota at Home to learn more about available long-term services and supports.

 Q. Where do I find services for my brother who has a physical disability?

-A. The Division of Adult Services and Aging has a variety of services for individuals 60 years of age and older and for individuals 18 years of age and older with disabilities.
+A. The Division of Long-Term Services and Supports has a variety of services for individuals 60 years of age and older and for individuals 18 years of age and older with disabilities.
 Contact Dakota at Home to find out about supports in-home and community-based services that are available to meet your brother's need for services.

 Q. My grandparents need help to be able to continue living in their home.
 What is available?